simulogics/airlinesim-docs/content/docs/account-management/account-deactivation.en.md

 ---
-title: "Deactivating an Account"
+title: "Account Deactivation"
 weight: 2
 ---

-# Deactivating an Account
+# Account Deactivation

 If you ever decide to close your account, please send a [support ticket](https://www.airlinesim.aero/blog/pages/support/) via email so we can deactivate the account for you.